GE Wind: Enron Wind acquisition era (2002-2015)

 GE acquired ScanWind in 2009, and in 2011 Wind Tower Systems LLC, a manufacturer of space frame wind turbine towers.

-Growth and acquisitions (2015-)
+Growth and acquisition of Alstom Wind (2015-)

 After the acquisition of Alstom's energy generating assets (2015) GE's wind portfolio was expanded to include the 6-megawatt 'Haliade' offshore turbine (at that time one of the world's most powerful turbines) from Alstom Wind.
-This became GE Wind (offshore).
+This became GE Offshore Wind.
 The same year, GE added Blade Dynamics Ltd., a designer and manufacturer of modular wind turbine blades with principal facilities on the Isle of Wight and in Southampton.

 GE acquired LM Wind Power from Doughty Hanson & Co for an enterprise value of €1.5 billion in April 2017.